List of recurring The Simpsons characters: Bumblebee Man

 Bumblebee Man is a caricature parody of El Chapulín Colorado, a character created and portrayed by Mexican television comedian Roberto Gómez Bolaños (a.k.a.
-"Chespirito"), and his show consists of simple skits, often involving heavy slapstick.
+"Chespirito"), and his show consists of simple skits, often involving heavy slapstick and set in an empty room.
 The staff have said that whenever they watched Univision, this character was "always on", thus they created Bumblebee Man, who is also always on the air when the Spanish-language channel is depicted.
 His costume was based on one used in the Saturday Night Live sketch "The Killer Bees".

 In 2003, Azaria won a Primetime Emmy Award for Outstanding Voice-Over Performance for voicing Bumblebee Man, and various other characters.

 C

 C.H.U.M.

 C.H.U.M. (voiced by Dan Castellaneta), short for Childlike Humanoid Urban Muchacho, is a robot that Martin Prince built in "Fat Man and Little Boy" for a science fair at Springfield Elementary School.
 In "Future-Drama" Martin dances with it at the prom in the future and the robot activates the self-destruction mechanism.
 In "Gorgeous Grampa", Bart hit C.H.U.M. over the head with a folding chair and then proceeded to climb to the blackboard ledge and jump on the robot, breaking it.
 In "Looking for Mr. Goodbart" appears catching a Rattle Snitch on Peekimon Get on Frank Grimes' grave.